lightbend/mesos-spark-integration-tests/mesos-docker/README.md

 ### Configuring Master and Slave explicitly

-You can easily configure master and slaves according with the following options, --mesos-master-config, --mesos-slave-config.
+You can easily configure master and slaves with the following options, --mesos-master-config, --mesos-slave-config.

 ```sh